 Most graduate programs have an Independent Study 899 course.
 Typically, this is an intensive study of an identified problem or subject which is carefully planned in advance, developed, and completed under the direction of a tenured/tenure track faculty member (see Graduate Faculty).
-The 899 may not be used to improve the GPA.
+The 899 is not to be used to improve the GPA.
 Graduate students may not enroll in an Independent Study 699 (undergraduate) course.

 - The independent study is usually of a research or creative nature.

 - An independent study course is available only to students who have done previous work in the department and is restricted to conditionally classified or classified graduate students in the program.
-In unusual cases, a student in a complementary major may enroll in an 899 in another department provided there is a clear association with the student’s degree plan.

 - Prior to enrollment in the course, the student, with support of the faculty member, must develop a written plan of study detailing the focus of the independent study, the assignments required and the manner of assessment of the work completed in the form of a project, examination or performance.

 - The course may not be used to replace required Advancement to Candidacy (ATC) courses, or to satisfy additional course work requirements required as a consequence of a seven-year time extension to complete requirements for a master’s degree.